3a1b2c3/seeingSpace/README.md

 ###### Crowdsampling the Plenoptic Function (published 2020)
 Given a large number of tourist photos taken at different times of day, this machine learning based approach learns to construct a continuous set of light fields and to synthesize novel views capturing all-times-of-day scene appearance. achieve convincing changes across
+A variety of times of day and lighting conditions. mask out transient objects such as people and cars during training and evaluation, we adopt state-of-the-art semantic and

 <img src="https://user-images.githubusercontent.com/74843139/134799704-32fd77d0-f71e-47aa-b763-fcef4af17e9d.png" width=500>
 <small><i>Source: https://www.semanticscholar.org/paper/Crowdsampling-the-Plenoptic-Function-Li-Xian</i></small>